-This syndrome starts between the ages of four and ten, and can affect up to 12% of children with epilepsy under 16.
-Absence seizures happen frequently (up to 100 times a day) and are very brief, lasting only a few seconds.
+This syndrome starts between the ages of 4 and 10, and can affect up to 12% of children with epilepsy under 16.
+Absence seizures happen on daily basis (up to 100 times a day) and are very brief, lasting only a few seconds.
 Because of this, they often go unnoticed.

 During a seizure a child will become unconscious.
 They may look blank or stare, their eyelids may flutter, and they may make repetitive movements.
 They may not respond to what is happening around them, or be aware of what they are doing.
 Seizures respond well to medication.
 If a child is seizure-free for two years, medication is sometimes gradually reduced.
-Up to 90% of children with CAE will grow out of seizures by the time they are adults.
+Up to 90% of children with CAE will grow out of seizures by the time they are adolescents.
 Sometimes a child may also have other types of seizures.